sparktsang/sparktsang.github.io/_posts/body-and-system.md

 The judgment of the friend-circle was swift and absolute.
 Soon after, he was told his services were no longer needed.
 The work-exchange was terminated.
 He tried to get a spot at Base next door, but was rejected.
 "They all know each other," he explained.
 "The volunteers from all the hostels—Balcony, Base, Nomad—it's one big group of friends.
 They all knew who I was."
 Once one hostel had cast him out, they all had.

-This was the cruelest expulsion of all.
+This was the cruellest expulsion of all.
 In the world of business, in Japan and Vietnam, he was an outsider rejected by a professional community protecting its interests.
 But here, in the supposedly utopian, all-embracing world of backpacking, he had been judged and condemned by his "friends," by the very people who were supposed to be his tribe.

 And so he ended up here, in the cheapest hostel in Krabi, a refugee from the party scene, completely penniless.
 His stay was not a choice, but a desperate, day-to-day negotiation for survival.
 He had managed to find a friend after a friend, willing to pay for his bed with a credit card online, one night at a time.
 Each new day was a new uncertainty, a new plea for another 24 hours of shelter.